NVlabs/FPSci/docs/userConfigReadme.md

 * `reticleIndex` refers to which reticle this user prefers (if not required for the study)
 * `reticleScale` provides a range of reticle sizes over which to set the scale as an `Array` w/ 2 elements (min, max)
 * `reticleColor` provides a range of colors (as `Color4`) over which to set the reticle color as an `Array` w/ 2 elements (min, max)
+* `reticleShrinkTime` provides the time for the reticle to contract following a shot (in seconds)
+* `turnScale` provides a per-player motion scale, designed to compound with the experiment/session-level `turnScale`.
+By setting the X/Y of this `Vector2` to `-1` we can produce inversion for the controls on a per-player basis.

 Refer to the [SAMPLEuserconfig.Any file](SAMPLE%20configs/SAMPLEuserconfig.Any) for an example of these settings.